InternetMaximalism/intmax2-mining-cli/README.md

 <div style="background-color: #FFFDE7; border: 1px solid #FBC02D; border-radius: 4px; padding: 16px; margin-bottom: 20px;">
   <p style="color: #F57F17; font-weight: bold; margin: 0;">
-    ⚠️ Note: This pre-release CLI tool currently operates on Sepolia testnet with ~5-minute transaction intervals, not the Ethereum mainnet described in this documentation; expect significant changes before production release.
+  ⚠️ Note: This pre-release CLI tool currently operates on the Sepolia testnet.
+All references to "Mainnet" in the following README actually refer to the Sepolia testnet.
+This CLI tool only works on the Sepolia testnet, and there are the following differences compared to the future Mainnet release version:
+  - Mining intervals occur every few minutes on Sepolia, whereas on Mainnet they will occur every few hours.
+  - Claim intervals are daily with a one-day delay on Sepolia, whereas on Mainnet they will be weekly with a one-week delay.
+  - On Sepolia, you receive test tokens instead of the ITX tokens that will be distributed on Mainnet.
   </p>
 </div>